Where AI gets its answers. The anatomy of 15 million citations

 | 15 | tripadvisor.com | 13,631 | Review platform |

-These are not the "top media" and not a list of thought leaders.
-The top of the distribution is held by structured knowledge bases, video platforms, review aggregators, and narrow vertical references.
-AI turns to places where data is marked up and checkable.
-A loud brand without that structural markup does not get pulled into the sample.
+This is not a list of traditional media or opinion leaders.
+The top positions belong to structured knowledge bases, video platforms, review aggregators, and highly specialized directories.
+AI turns to places where data is marked up and verifiable.
+Brand loudness without this strict structure does not make the cut.

 | Position | Domain | Share | Citations |